symbolicresonance/affective-epistemics/ae-7-1-paper.md

 ## 7. Mathematical Formalization

-While the conceptual framework provides an intuitive understanding of AFE, a mathematical formalization offers more precise definitions and relationships for rigorous analysis and testing.
+While the conceptual framework provides an intuitive understanding of AE, a mathematical formalization offers more precise definitions and relationships for rigorous analysis and testing.

 ### 7.1 Symbol Space and Field Functions